pyenv-win/pyenv-win/README.md

 ## Usage

+- Update the list of discoverable Python versions: `pyenv update`
 - To view a list of python versions supported by pyenv windows: `pyenv install -l`
 - To install a python version:  `pyenv install 3.5.2`
-   - _Note: Older versions of python use an MSI file.
+   - _Note: An install wizard may pop up for some non-silent installs.
 You'll need to click through the wizard during installation.
 There's no need to change any options in it._
+   - You can also install multiple versions in one command too: `pyenv install 2.4.3 3.6.8`
 - To set a python version as the global version: `pyenv global 3.5.2`
    - This is the version of python that will be used by default if a local version (see below) isn't set.
-   - _Note: The version must first be installed_
+   - _Note: The version must first be installed._
 - To set a python version as the local version: `pyenv local 3.5.2`.
    - The version given will be used whenever `python` is called from within this folder.
 This is different than a virtual env, which needs to be explicitly activated.
-   - _Note: The version must first be installed_
+   - _Note: The version must first be installed._
-- After (un)installing any python version, you must run `pyenv rehash` to update pyenv with the new python version.
+- After (un)installing any libraries using pip or modifying the files in a version's folder, you must run `pyenv rehash` to update pyenv with new shims for the python and libraries' executables.
-   - _Note: This must be run outside of the `.pyenv` folder_
+   - _Note: This must be run outside of the `.pyenv` folder._
 - To uninstall a python version: `pyenv uninstall 3.5.2`
 - To view which python you are using and its path: `pyenv version`
 - To view all the python versions installed on this system: `pyenv versions`